mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 `.circleci` directory which should be under the projects root directory.
 Thus the file location should follow `.circleci/config.yml`

-To achieve that, you can execute following commands in your projects root directory.
+To achieve that, you can execute the following commands in your project's root directory.

 ```
 > mkdir .circleci/